NOSE.

 Recovery after dorsal hump removal

-If osteotomies are performed (bone cuts to narrow the bridge after hump removal), expect bruising under the eyes for 7–14 days.
-With ultrasonic osteotomies, bruising is typically less than with traditional techniques — many of my patients have minimal bruising by day 10.
+If osteotomies are performed (bone cuts to narrow the bridge after hump removal), expect bruising under the eyes for 7 to 14 days.
+With ultrasonic osteotomies, bruising is typically less than with traditional techniques, and many of my patients have minimal bruising by day 10.

 A splint is worn for one week.
-Most patients return to desk work within 5–7 days.
+Most patients return to desk work within five to seven days.
 Social confidence typically returns at two weeks.
-Exercise can resume at 4–6 weeks depending on the activity.
+Exercise can resume at four to six weeks depending on the activity.

 Dorsal Hump Removal FAQ